-Fast ions can act either without or with the generation of AEs.
+Fast ions can act either without or with the generation of Aes.
 The latter case introduces a new player in the game of thermal transport.
-Fast ions can drive AEs, which in turn can generate ZF shears.
+Fast ions can drive Aes, which in turn can generate ZF shears.
 Sufficiently strong ZFs can then mitigate ambient drift-ITG turbulence, thus triggering thermal ITB formation.
-This scenario was suggested to explain recent favourable JET DT experimental results with a highly energetic fast-ion population and further developed theoretically87.
+This scenario was suggested to explain recent favorable JET DT experimental results with a highly energetic fast ion population and further developed theoretically89.
 Simulations also suggest that AE-driven ZFs can grow strong enough to impact thermal confinement.

-A critical question for this scenario is that of ZF regulation: both damping and saturation.
-This is because - in the spirit of the predator-prey system - it is predator (that is, ZF) destruction that ultimately controls the prey (that is, drift-ITG turbulence) population.
+A critical question for this scenario is that of ZF regulation: Both damping and saturation.
+This is because - in the spirit of the predator-prey system - it is predator (that is, ZF) destruction which ultimately controls the prey (that is, drift-ITG turbulence) population.
 Simulations have indicated that various frictional damping mechanisms are at work.
-However, nonlinear mechanisms for AE-driven ZF saturation are probably also important and should be explored.
-A recent study has presented a closed feedback loop analysis of the AE-drift ITG-ZF system incorporating nonlinear ZF damping (Q. Yan and P.H.
-Diamond, manuscript in preparation).
+However, nonlinear mechanisms for AE-driven ZF saturation are likely also important, and should be explored.
+A recent study has presented a closed feedback loop analysis of the AE + drift ITG + ZF system incorporating nonlinear ZF damping90.
 This shows substantial collisionless thermal ion heating through the ZF.
-Thus, we see that the AE-driven ZF can become a conduit for alpha channelling88.
-More generally, we also learn that feedback loop closure and energy conservation are crucial to a proper treatment of the structure of AE-drift ITG-ZF interactions.
+Thus, we see that the AE-driven ZF can become a conduit for 'alpha channeling91'.
+More generally, we also learn that feedback loop closure and energy conservation are crucial to a proper treatment of the structure of AE + drift ITG + ZF interactions.